ericamarie9016/ericamarie9016/README.md

 - 🌱 Experience with greenhouse, lab, and field research focused on botanical and ecological interactions.
 - 🌱 With regular national and international travel, I enjoy expanding my perspective through hands-on lessons regarding other cultures and regional environmental dynamics.

-Within my repositories you can find some examples of my classwork, including independent and group work within R and Python.
+Within my repositories you can find some examples of my classwork, including independent and group work utilizing R and Python.
-My final ongoing capstone project is with the <a href="https://github.com/fire-futures">Fire Futures Organization</a>.
+My final capstone project was with the <a href="https://github.com/fire-futures">Fire Futures Organization</a>.

 Find out more about my experience at my <a href="https://ericamarie9016.github.io/">website</a>.

+You can also find me on <a href="https://www.linkedin.com/in/erica-dale-05851924/">Linked In</a>.